norges-bank/cbdc-sandbox-frontend-v2/README.md

 Getting Started
 ---------------

+This frontend relies on interactions with the blockchain via CBDC smart contracts.
+To run this locally, access the repository at [cbdc-sandbox-contracts](https://github.com/norges-bank/cbdc-sandbox-contracts) and follow the provided instructions.
+By doing so, you'll have all the necessary components running on your local machine.

-To get started with the project, follow these steps:
+To get started with the frontend, follow these steps:

 1. Clone the repository to your local machine
 2. Install dependencies by running `npm install`
-3. Rename `.env.example` to `.env.development`
+3. Copy `.env.example` to `.env.development`
 4. Set your environment variables in the `.env.development` file
 5. Start the development server by running `npm run dev`
 6. Visit `http://localhost:3000` in your browser to use the wallet